namitjain88/spring-boot-config/README.md

 * Add spring-cloud-starter-config dependency, spring-cloud.version property and dependencies management tag from spring initializer pom.xml
 * Add config-server uri in YAML file by setting spring.cloud.config.uri=http://localhost:8888/
 * Configure spring-boot-config-server to supply application specific config by just creating another yml file in git repo with value same as of spring.application.name property e.g. spring-boot-config-client in this case.

+# Refresh Properties w/o client app restart
+* Changing and committing config file in gitrepo doesn't publish new values to config-client because client loads the properties during boot only.
+* config-client needs to be restarted to get new config file changes from config-server
+* To avoid restart of client follow below steps:
+  * Have actuator dependency in pom.xml
+  * Add @RefreshScope to Classes/Beans which needs to refresh their dependencies when a refresh is triggered
+  * Make config change to git repo file
+  * Make a POST call to http://localhost:8080/actuator/refresh to trigger the refresh
+  * Post call will return response telling which properties were refreshed